What Is Managed IT Support? (Essential & Premium Services)

 Here’s the truth – it doesn’t have to be.

-After reading this article, you’ll have a better understanding of what managed IT support does and doesn’t look like as well as the types of services provided.
+After reading this article, you’ll have a better understanding of what managed IT service providers do and the types of services provided.

-Before we dive into the specific services offered, it’s important that we define managed IT support.
+Before we dive into the specific services offered, it’s important that we define the overall concept of managed IT service support.

 In the last few years, the IT industry trend has shifted away from reactive support (or fixing something once it breaks) to proactive, holistic, constant management of a customer’s entire IT environment.

-In the same way, proactive care for your IT environment can detect and remedy small issues before they cause permanent damage to your business.
+In the same way that an annual medical physical might detect a health problem before it becomes critical, proactive care for your IT environment can detect and remedy small issues before they cause permanent damage to your business.

 Read this article for a comprehensive comparison of break/fix and managed IT support (including the types of organizations that could benefit from each approach).
 Because honestly, each approach has its place.